There are many weird and wonderful Irish wedding traditions.

 This one is a bit bizarre now that I think about it, but it’s one of those quintessential old Irish wedding traditions.
 “What is a Child of Prague?”, I hear you ask.

-Well, it’s a flamboyantly dressed statue of the wee baby Jesus of course!
+Well, it’s a flamboyantly dressed statue of baby Jesus, of course!
 I’ll not go into all the details, but apparently the first one was a wedding gift at the marriage of a Spanish noblewoman and a Czech nobleman.

 The Child of Prague must’ve eventually found his way to Ireland, because now most people, whether they’re religious or not, will have one at home.